jess-tech-lab/Pulse-AI/README.md

 ### Row-Level Security (RLS)

-Pulse AI is built for multi-tenant SaaS deployments.
+Threader AI is built for multi-tenant SaaS deployments.
 Every database table is protected by Supabase Row-Level Security:

 ```sql
 -- Users can only see their own tenant's data